Script kiddy strikes back

 shc, a utility designed for embedding shell

-scripts into executable binary files. shc
+scripts into executable binary files. shc encrypts the script using the RC4

 algorithm before embedding it into C code, effectively turning the clear-text